 5. Dakar – Senegal

 Dakar is the capital city of Senegal, located along the coast.
 Its position, on the western edge of Africa, is an advantageous departure point for trans-Atlantic and European trade; this fact aided its growth into a major regional port.
 It has several tourist attractions and is also booming in trade and other economic activities.
 It is one of the best West African cities.
 You’ll surely enjoy the warmth and hospitality of the natives.
-Some of the major place worth visiting in Dakar are the Grande Mosque, the Renaissance Monument, and the Dakar Cathedral.
+Some of the major places worth visiting in Dakar are the Grande Mosque, the Renaissance Monument, and the Dakar Cathedral.